pvcraven/networking-class/source/03_physical_layer/01_theory/physical_layer.rst

 There are many standards for the construction of twisted pair cable.
 Most cable standards used in wiring networks in a building today different fall under the "Cat 5",
-"Cat 5e" or "Cat6" standards.
+"Cat 5e" or "Cat 6" standards.
 Cat is short for category.
 Any of these cable types work fine for most networking.
 Lower numbered categories below 5 may not reliably handle speeds of modern networks.